The ZF FROST Book

 The program will print a SIGHASH and a Randomizer.

-Now you will need to simulate two participants and a Coordinator to sign the transaction.
-It's probably easier to open three terminals.
+Now you will need to simulate two participants and a Coordinator to sign the transaction, and the FROST server that handles communications between them.
+It's probably easier to open four terminals.

-In the first one, the Coordinator, run (in the same folder where key generation was run):
+In the first one, the server, run (in the same folder where key generation was run):

 And then: